sylviezhang37/delphi/README.md

 What it does

-A mobile app where a blind/low-vision user can capture a single photo, and the app will speak aloud any text (signs, flyers, labels) detected in the image.
+A mobile app where a blind/low-vision user can capture the environment, and the app will speak aloud the information on signs, flyers, labels, etc. detected in the image.

 ⸻